Magdalena Eriksson

-Magdalena "Magda" Lilly Eriksson (also Ericsson; born 8 September 1993) is a Swedish professional footballer who plays for Frauen-Bundesliga side Bayern Munich and from 2014 till 2025 for the Sweden national team.
+Magdalena "Magda" Lilly Eriksson (also Ericsson; born 8 September 1993) is a Swedish professional footballer who plays for Frauen-Bundesliga side Bayern Munich.
 Primarily a centre-back, she can also play as a left-back.
+She represented Sweden at international level, and earned 123 caps between 2014 and 2025.

 At the beginning of her professional career, Eriksson played for the Stockholm clubs Hammarby IF and Djurgårdens IF until she moved to Linköpings FC in 2013, where she won two cup titles and the league title in 2016 during her five years at the club.

 In 2017, Eriksson moved to England and signed for Chelsea in the Women's Super League (WSL).
 There, she established herself as one of the best central defenders in Europe and was named team captain in 2019.
 With Chelsea, she won five WSL titles, and also reached the final of the UEFA Women's Champions League in the 2020–21 season.
 In 2020, she was named Swedish Footballer of the Year.

 Eriksson, like her fiancée Pernille Harder, is also known for her LGBTQ+ advocacy and LGBTQ+ rights in sport.